root-project/web/primer/index.md

 }
 {% endhighlight %}

-Not bad, eh ?
+Not bad, eh?
 Especially for a language that does not foresee persistence natively like C++.
-The *RECREATE* option forces ROOT to create a new file even if a file with the same name exists on disk.
+The "RECREATE" option forces ROOT to create a new file even if a file with the same name exists on disk.

-Now, you may use the Cling command line to access information in the file and draw the previously written histogram:
+Now, you may use the cling command line to access information in the file and draw the previously written histogram:

 {% highlight C++ %}